-The proposal will not create a view obstruction, will not be directly adjacent to a primary living space such as a living room or bedroom window, and will not be located on an historic or decorative structure.
+The proposal will not create a view obstruction, will not be directly adjacent to a primary living space such as a living room or bedroom window or attached to a decorative structure.

 3. The project will provide a necessary function without negatively impacting surrounding opens pace and hillside residential properties.